When Do Strokes Happen Most? The Riskiest Times Revealed

 ✔ Preventive steps (like monitoring BP and staying hydrated) can lower your risk.

-2. The Role of Sleep & Circadian Rhythms
+2. Influence of Sleep and Circadian Rhythms

 Do Strokes Happen More at Night?
 The Silent Danger